-The Company's assessment on the recognition of deferred income tax assets on non-deductible temporary differences is based on the budgeted taxable income of the following reporting period.
-This budget is based on the Company's past results and future expectations on revenue and expenses.
-As of December 31, 2016 and 2015, deferred income tax assets amounted to ₱196.2 million and ₱149.8 million, respectively.
-No deferred income tax assets were recognized for MCIT amounting to ₱43.8 million and ₱26.3 million and NOLCO amounting to ₱228.1 million and ₱436.9 million as of December 31, 2016 and 2015, respectively (see Note 16).
+The Company reviews the carrying amounts of deferred income tax assets at each balance sheet date and reduces deferred income tax assets to the extent that it is no longer probable that sufficient income will be available to allow all or part of the deferred income tax assets to be utilized.
+As of December 31, 2017 and 2016, deferred income tax assets amounted to₱173.4 million and ₱196.2 million, respectively.
+No deferred income tax assets were recognized for MCIT amounting to ₱44.4 million and ₱43.8 million and NOLCO amounting to ₱647.7 million and ₱228.1 million as of December 31, 2017 and 2016, respectively (see Note 16).